dsvoda/Az-Resource-Move-Checker/README.md

 ## Overview

-Moving Azure resources from one subscription to another can be a complex task, and requires careful planning and execution.
-This repository provides Python and PowerShell scripts that can help you check whether a given set of Azure resources can be moved to a different subscription.
+Moving Azure resources from one subscription, resource group, or region to another can be a complex task, and requires careful planning and execution.
+This repository provides Python and PowerShell scripts that can help you check whether a given set of Azure resources can be moved to a different subscription, resource group, or region.

-The Python script `azure_resource_move_checker.py` scrapes Microsoft Doc's GitHub page for a list of non-movable resources and saves it to a JSON file named `NonMovableResources.json`.
+The Python script `fetch_non_movable_resources.py` scrapes Microsoft Doc's GitHub page for a list of non-movable resources, including resource group and region move support, and saves it to a JSON file named `NonMovableResources.json`.
 The PowerShell script `Test-AzResourceMove.ps1` imports this JSON file into an array and checks each resource in the source subscription against this list to determine whether it can be moved or not.
 The result of the check is then written to a CSV file, which can be used to help plan and execute the resource move.

 ## Prerequisites